 Tom and Clara’s brush with “fame” happened by accident when a writer and photographer were dispatched to Ynysybwl to write and photograph an article about life in a typical Welsh pit village.
 Overshooting their brief, they found the local hotel was full, but luckily Tom and Clara were able to offer them a bed for the night at Thompson Street as none of the boys were at home at the time.
 Whilst there in the evening, the photographer Philip Boucas took the presumably unplanned shot of Mr. and Mrs. Moses relaxing by the fireside after a hard day’s work.
 Apart from a group wedding shot, these photographs are all I have to remember my grandfather by – he is also pictured in the magazine working underground, where unfortunately he was called erroneously “Gwelyn Moses“.
 The article entitled “A coalminers quality” was written by H. Dennis Jones and captures a way of life which has now disappeared for ever.

 Clara Moses eventually passed away (aged 80) on November 14th 1973 (on the same day that Princess Anne married Captain Mark Phillips), nearly two decades after Tom’s death.
-Only four Moses family members were present as Clara was buried in the rain in Ynysybwl Cemetery; indeed not all of Tom’s grandchildren even knew of her existence; – Glyn tell’s me his father never mentioned that he had a step-mother.
+Only four Moses family members were present as Clara was buried in the rain in Ynysybwl Cemetery; indeed not all of Tom’s grandchildren even knew of her existence; – Glyn tell’s me his father never mentioned that his father had re-married.
 Following the funeral I more or less lost touch with “The Bwl”, as amazingly for such a large family there was now nobody left there with the surname Moses.

 The children of Tom and Maud